nesi/snakemake_workshop/03_create_a_basic_workflow.md

 Notice it will run only one rule/sample at a time...why is that?

-### Throw it more threads
+## Throw it more cores

-Run again allowing Snakemake to use more threads overall `--cores 32` rather than `--cores 8`
+Run again allowing Snakemake to use more cores overall `--cores 32` rather than `--cores 8`

 ```bash
 # Remove output of last run